1. Introduction

 Optional<Song> getByTitle(String title); (1)

-We use the declared interface method in a normal manner and Spring Data JPA takes care of the implementation.
+We use the declared interface method normally, and Spring Data JPA takes care of the implementation.

 //when